To explore sounds in found objects and use alternate tuning systems to create new music.

 Scroll down for more on the people, artists and their write-ups.

 A composer and a performer who creates music with made/found materials and alternate tuning systems.
 He holds an M.A. in composition from Mills College, where he studied with Pauline Oliveros, Alvin Curran, and independently with Lou Harrison.
 At Mills, Edward founded The Music For People & Thingamajigs Festival, an annual event in The Bay Area devoted to unusual instruments and tunings.

 Makes performances with people and environments, many of which involve the design and construction of new musical instruments and the cultivation of co-creative relationships based in listening practice.
 His activities include a wide range of performance-based collaborations, time-based arts, installations, and sound compositions rooted in shared temporal experience.

-A pianist, originally from the San Francisco Bay Area, has recently moved to Honolulu, where she is now Lecture of Music at both the University of Hawaii at Manoa, and Kapi'iolani Community College.
-For the last 20 years, Katy has taught and performed extensively throughout the U.S., mostly in New York City, where she resided for 14 years.
+A pianist, originally from the San Francisco Bay Area, Katy recently moved to Honolulu, where she is now lecturer of Music at both the University of Hawaii at Manoa, and Kapi'iolani Community College.
+For the last 20 years, she has taught and performed extensively throughout the U.S., mostly in New York City, where she resided for 14 years.